Sa'ir

 Sa'ir (سعير, also spelled Saeer, Seir, or Si'ir) is a Palestinian town in the Hebron Governorate of the State of Palestine, in the southern West Bank, located 8 km northeast of Hebron.
 Nearby localities include Beit Fajjar and al-Arroub to the north, Beit Ummar to the northwest, Halhul to the west and Beit Einun and ash-Shuyukh to the south.
 The Dead Sea is just east of Sa'ir's municipal borders.
-In the 2007 census Palestinian Central Bureau of Statistics, the town had a population of over 18,045.
+In the 2017 census Palestinian Central Bureau of Statistics, the town had a population of 20,722.

 It has municipal jurisdiction over 117,000 dunams, 6,000 of which is built-up area and 11,715 of which is cultivated.
 The main economic activities in Sa'ir are agriculture and the Israeli labor market, although the latter has been adversely affected as a result of the Israeli restrictions following the Second Intifada in 2000–04.
 Olives are the major cash crop.